flipdishbytes/api-client-csharp/docs/AccountsApi.md

 <a name="passwordresetwithtoken"></a>
 # **PasswordResetWithToken**
-> Object PasswordResetWithToken (PasswordResetModel passwordResetModel)
+> void PasswordResetWithToken (PasswordResetModel passwordResetModel)

 Reset password with token.